EASTWOOD’S COACH DANIEL MARTINEZ

 915-212-0000

-KRAMPEN, MOLIX AND RUTTER TALK SCHOLARSHIP
+KRAMPEN, MOLIX, AND RUTTER TALK SCHOLARSHIP

 April 25, 2026 — El Paso, Texas

-In a conversation that bridged generations of Eastwood basketball excellence, Jerry Krampen, Darold Molix, and Doug Rutter gathered to discuss the vision and purpose behind the
+Jerry Krampen, Darold Molix, and Doug Rutter gathered to discuss the vision behind the Spirit of ’76 Scholarship Fundand its commitment to future Eastwood Troopers.

-Their conversation underscored that the scholarship is not just a tribute to the past — it’s a living promise to the next generation of Eastwood leaders.
+Together, they reaffirmed that the Spirit of ’76 Scholarship Fund is more than a tribute to the past—it's a commitment to the next generation of Eastwood leaders.

 50TH ANNIVERSARY OF THE TEXAS 4A BASKETBALL STATE CHAMPS

-THE RYLIE V RUTTER FOUNDATION ON KVIA
+KVIA PROFILES THE RYLIE V RUTTER FOUNDATION

 By Hillary Floren